onodu/NumberConverter/README.md

 ```
 1. Put outStr := "".
-2. For i in [0, digitsAfterPoint-1] do:
+2. For i in [0, digitsAfterPoint) do:
 2.1.
 Assign num := fract(num) * base2.
 2.2.
 If num = 0, break loop 2.
 2.3.
 Assign num2 := floor(num).